-- (3) the authority of the commission to resolve consumer complaints regarding basic local exchange service; provided, however, that the commission's authority to resolve such complaints shall be limited to resolving issues of consumer protection and shall not include the authority to determine or fix rates, provider of last resort obligations or service quality standards except as expressly set forth in the New Mexico Telecommunications Act; - (4) the authority of the commission to establish reasonable quality of service standards; provided, however, that the enforcement of such standards shall be limited to the commission's fining authority set forth in Section 63-7-23 NMSA 1978 and the authority to seek an injunction set forth in Section 63-9-19 NMSA 1978; - (5) the rights and obligations of any entity, including the commission, regarding the fund; - (6) the rights and obligations of any entity, including the commission, regarding access to emergency service to the extent consistent with the Enhanced 911 Act; or - (7) the rights and obligations of any entity, including the commission, regarding the administration of slamming and cramming rules, telecommunications relay service
+- consumer complaints regarding basic local exchange service;

+provided, however, that the commission's authority to resolve such complaints shall be limited to resolving issues of consumer protection and shall not include the authority to determine or fix rates, provider of last resort obligations or service quality standards except as expressly set forth in the New Mexico Telecommunications Act; - (4) the authority of the commission to establish reasonable quality of service standards; provided, however, that the enforcement of such standards shall be limited to the commission's fining authority set forth in Section 63-7-23 NMSA 1978 and the authority to seek an injunction set forth in Section 63-9-19 NMSA 1978; - (5) the rights and obligations of any entity, including the commission, regarding the fund; - (6) the rights and obligations of any entity, including the commission, regarding access to emergency service to the extent consistent with the Enhanced 911 Act; or - (7) the rights and obligations of any entity, including the commission, regarding the administration of slamming and cramming rules, telecommunications relay service and numbering resources to the extent permitted by and

-2 consistent with federal law.
-3 C. For incumbent local exchange carriers that serve 4 more than fifty thousand access lines within the state, the 5 commission shall adopt relaxed regulations that provide for: 6 (1) reduced filing requirements for applicants 7 in rate increase proceedings under the New Mexico 8 Telecommunications Act; and 9 (2) expedited consideration in all proceedings 10 initiated pursuant to the New Mexico Telecommunications Act in 11 order to reduce the cost and burden for incumbent local 12 exchange carriers and other applicants.
-13 D. The regulatory requirements and the commission's 14 regulation of competitive local exchange carriers, competitive 15 access providers and interexchange carriers shall be no greater 16 than, and no more extensive than, that of incumbent local 17 exchange carriers that serve more than fifty thousand access 18 lines.
-19 E. The provisions of the New Mexico 20 Telecommunications Act do not apply to incumbent rural 21 telecommunications carriers as defined in Subsection I of 22 Section 63-9H-3 NMSA 1978."
+2 C. For incumbent local exchange carriers that serve 3 more than fifty thousand access lines within the state, the 4 commission shall adopt relaxed regulations that provide for: 5 (1) reduced filing requirements for applicants 6 in rate increase proceedings under the New Mexico 7 Telecommunications Act; and 8 (2) expedited consideration in all proceedings 9 initiated pursuant to the New Mexico Telecommunications Act in 10 order to reduce the cost and burden for incumbent local 11 exchange carriers and other applicants.
+12 D. The regulatory requirements and the commission's 13 regulation of competitive local exchange carriers, competitive 14 access providers and interexchange carriers shall be no greater 15 than, and no more extensive than, that of incumbent local 16 exchange carriers that serve more than fifty thousand access 17 lines.
+18 E. The provisions of the New Mexico 19 Telecommunications Act do not apply to an incumbent local 20 exchange carrier that serves fewer than fifty thousand access 21 lines within the state and has been designated as an eligible 22 telecommunications carrier by the commission."
 23 SECTION 4.
-Section 63-9A-8 NMSA 1978 (being Laws 1985, 24 Chapter 242, Section 8, as amended) is amended to read: 25 "63-9A-8.
-REGULATION OF RATES AND CHARGESEFFECTIVE and numbering resources to the extent permitted by and
+Section 63-9A-8 NMSA 1978 (being Laws 1985, 24 Chapter 242, Section 8, as amended) is amended to read: